 Open APIs, also known as public APIs, are accessible to external developers and third-party applications.
 These APIs are designed to encourage innovation and collaboration by allowing anyone to integrate with a platform or service.
-Open APIs are typically well-documented and come with minimal restrictions, making them a popular choice for businesses looking to expand their ecosystem.
+Open APIs are typically well-documented and come with fewer restrictions, making them a popular choice for businesses looking to expand their ecosystem.

 Increased Innovation and Collaboration

-Wider Reach and Ecosystem Growth
+Wider Reach and Brand Exposure

 Revenue Opportunities